IBM/m3-train-eval/README.md

 ### 🚫 Tool Usage Policy (`tool_usage`)

-A **textual constraint** that defines policies on tool invocation for specific **sub-domains** or **document collections**.
-For example, it can restrict the agent from using the retriever on certain collections or the API in specific sub-domains.
+A **textual constraint** that defines policies on tool invocation for specific **subdomains** or **document collections**.
+For example, it can restrict the agent from using the retriever on certain collections or the API in specific subdomains.

 * **Default:** `""` (no restrictions)
 * **Example:** `"Do not use the tool $retrieve_documents$ for the domain dealing with company documents."`